Welcome to Recallection

 Need to rotate or manage this link?

 Recallection sends scheduled are-you-ok check-ins by SMS, email, or voice.
 Recipients reply 1 (done) or 2 (help) — or just text back in their own words, which gets passed along to you.
-If they don't respond, you're alerted.
+If they don't respond, you can choose to be alerted — by email, text, phone call, or app banner (off by default, set per check-in).

 Recipients tab → + Add recipient.
 Enter name, phone, optional email + timezone.
 They get a consent SMS — they reply YES or tap the link.
 Check-ins can't go out until they confirm.